ravitejachillara/mellow/README.md

 ### **Executable Version**

 For ease of use, an executable version of the application is also available, which does not require a separate Python installation.
+(Check Releases)

 ## **Usage**